-Volunteering at Wollangarra means being involved with running outdoor programs for young people aged 13-17 and learning many valuable life skills from outdoor education, farm management, catering and living simply.
+Volunteering at Wollangarra means you will be involved in running outdoor education programs for young people aged 14-17.
+You will learn many valuable life skills, farm management, catering, and living simply.
 Volunteers must be willing to live and work in a small, remote community without electricity.

 Each week a new group of young people will come across the Wollangarra flying fox and get to experience a way of life that has largely been forgotten.
 They’ll leave behind their mobile phones, watches and timetables.
 They’ll get to bake bread, split wood, tend the veggie garden, collect the eggs and light the fire.
 With your guidance, they get the opportunity to contribute in a meaningful way and feel like a valued member of the community.
 Your experience will involve lots of laughter, fun, adventure, many rewards and inevitably a challenge or two.